- Search The Registry

 The birth of James Varick in 1750 is celebrated on this date.
 He was a Black Bishop.

-He was born to a slave mother in Newburgh, New York, who was a slave of the Varicks or Van Varcks.
+He was born to a slave mother in Newburgh, New York, a slave of the Varicks or Van Varcks.
 She was later freed.
 His father, Richard, was born in Hackensack, New Jersey, where he was baptized in the Dutch Church.
-The family lived in New York City while James Varick was young.
+The family lived in New York City while he was young.
 He acquired an elementary education in New York schools.
-By trade Varick was a shoemaker.
-Later he also worked as a tobacco cutter.
+By trade, Varick was a shoemaker.
+Later, he also worked as a tobacco cutter.
 Since the church with which he was associated did not pay its preachers for many years, he worked at his trades to support himself and his family.
 About 1790, he married Aurelia Jones.
 The couple had four sons and three daughters.

 Since the church had preachers but no ordained minister, white ministers preached on Sunday afternoons and Wednesday evenings and supplied a morning communion service on the second Sunday of every month.
 The church thrived.
 It acquired a burying ground in 1807 and laid plans to buy the lots it had leased along with another adjacent one and to erect a new brick church to replace the original building.
 In 1820, as Zion was engaged in erecting its new church, which had the effect of scattering the congregation among a number of temporary meeting places, a competing Black denomination appeared in the form of Richard Allen’s African Methodist Episcopal Church, which was trying to build up a national organization from its Philadelphia base.

-After the Allenites were rebuffed by Zion, they organized their own New York church in Mott Street.
-Yet not all members of Zion were completely estranged from the Allenites, and Varick himself opened a meeting for Allen during the dedication ceremonies.
+After Zion rebuffed the Allenites, they organized their own New York church on Mott Street.
+Yet not all members of Zion were utterly estranged from the Allenites, and Varick himself opened a meeting for Allen during the dedication ceremonies.
 Further negotiations between the two denominations failed, however, leaving a considerable amount of bitterness on both sides.
 It was after this that Varick reappeared in a leadership role in the Zion church.

 At the first convention of the new denomination in June of 1821, Varick was appointed district chairman, an interim supervisory position for the whole denomination.
 Finally, on June 17, 1822, white Methodist elders ordained Abraham Thompson, James Varick, and Leven Smith.
 Varick then officially became supervisor of the church on July 30, 1822, and was reelected again in 1824.
 (The title bishop was not adopted until later.)
 In addition to his purely ministerial duties, Varick ran a school first in his home and then in the church building.
 He was the first chaplain of the New York African Society for Mutual Relief (1810) and a vice-president of the African Bible Society (1817).